SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 ---

-Back to the global mafia-government worldwide empire
+Back to the global mafia-government worldwide empire ...

-Yeah, so our governments are not a global mafia state network.
-This is not the message you should be receiving.
+Are our governments a global mafia state network?
+No.  That would not be the message you should be receiving.
 Many parts of our governments are part of a global fascist mafia world state.
 It's a very messy thing.